kirru2198/Ansible/3_Ansible_Playbook.md

 # Ansible Playbook Training

-## Introduction
-Good morning, everyone!
-Can you hear me clearly?
-Can you see my screen?
-Please confirm.
-Thanks, VHE!
-Let’s get started.
-I’ll quickly log into my machine.
-This is **Ansible**.
-If you have any questions or doubts, feel free to ask.
-If there’s anything you want me to repeat or clarify, let me know.
-I’ll be covering some basic concepts first, and then we’ll move on to the labs.

 ## Ansible Modules
 Ansible modules are prewritten **Python** programs that you can find in Ansible's documentation.
 These modules are designed to perform specific tasks like: